Jan 30, 2019 By Team YoungWonks *

 Nowhere is change as rampant as in the ever-changing world of technology.
 What worked 10 years ago (or even two years ago) may not work today; so it is imperative for programmers to keep themselves up-to-date with the latest in their field.
 This is why a good grasp of popular web development frameworks is as good as mandatory for those keen on developing a new application.
 Today, both beginner and experienced programmers are expected to know the latest and the best tools for application development.

 So which are the leading web development frameworks this year?
 Before we take a look at them, let’s look at what is a web development framework.

 What is a web development framework?

-> Keeping this in mind, here are the Top 10 web development frameworks for 2019 in no particular order:
+Keeping this in mind, here are the Top 10 web development frameworks for 2024 in alphabetical order:

-> *Contributors: Written by Vidya Prabhu; Lead image by: Leonel Cruz
+*Contributors: Written by Vidya Prabhu; Lead image by: Leonel Cruz